The Aluminum Extrusion Industry Impact On The Environment

 - Via continuous improvement of the varied production processes employed to create extruded aluminum components

 As an elemental material, aluminum’s fundamental properties do not change with mechanical processing.
-Thus, aluminum can be recycled time and time again with no degradation of properties.
-This infinite recyclability, combined with aluminum’s light weight, high strength-to-weight ratio, corrosion resistance and formability, make aluminum extrusions an important element in many sustainable solutions.
+Thus, can be recycled time and time again with no degradation of properties.
+This infinite recyclability, combined with light weight, high strength-to-weight ratio, corrosion resistance and formability, make an important element in many sustainable solutions.
 Whether by helping to light-weight autos to improve fuel efficiency and reduce emissions, by reducing the energy requirements of commercial buildings, or facilitating installation of solar energy farms, aluminum extrusions both enhance sustainability and reflect sustainable practices.

 To learn more about extrusions’ contribution to sustainability, review: